alanhkarp/SitePassword/README.md

 login form, you'll see that the password field tells you to *Click SitePassword*.
 When you click on the SitePassword icon, you'll see a form with the domain name field filled in.
-Enter your master password, an easy to remember nickname for the site, and your user name for the site.
+Enter your super password, an easy to remember nickname for the site, and your user name for the site.
 You will see your site password being calculated as you type.